 Make the Coffee Buttercream

-French buttercream is perfect for Opera cake because it is rich and silky, and it it also uses up the leftover egg yolks from the joconde, so there is no wastage.
+French buttercream is perfect for Opera cake because it is rich and silky, and it also uses up the leftover egg yolks from the joconde, so nothing is wasted.

 Whisk Egg Yolks